s4njk4n/XDC_ShopBot/README.md

 ## License
 MIT License – free to use and modify.

 Happy selling with XDC!
-If you get stuck, search "how to [step]" on Google or ask in XDC communities. 🚀
+If you get stuck, search "how to [step]" on Google or ask in XDC communities (Or contact me thru XDC Outpost). 🚀